14islands/r3f-scroll-rig/README.md

 # Features

-- 🔍 Track DOM elements and draw Threejs mesh in their place using correct scale.
+- 🔍 Tracks DOM elements and draws Three.js objects in their place using correct scale and position.
+- 🤷 Framework agnostic - works with `next.js`, `gatsby.js`, `create-react-app` etc.
-- 📐 Render as a viewport in a separate render pass so each scene can have a separate camera, lights, etc.
+- 📐 Can render objects in viewports.
+Makes it possible for each object to have a unique camera, lights, environment map, etc.
 - 🌠 Helps load responsive images from the DOM.
 Supports `<picture>`, `srset` and `loading="lazy"`
-- 🤷 Framework agnostic - works with `next.js`, `gatsby.js`, `create-react-app` etc.
 - 🚀 Optimized for performance.
 Only calls `Element.getBoundingClientRect()` once on mount and uses IntersectionObserver to know if something is in the viewport.
 - ♻️ Plays nice with the @react-three ecosystem